 Ball Bearing Slew Ring Bearings

-Ball Bearing Slewing Ring Bearings with diameters up to 12.205 inches (310 mm).
-With deep groove raceways and larger balls, these bearings handle high moment, thrust, and radial loads, ensuring smooth rotation.
-These bearings feature enhanced sealing systems, including larger seals and dust covers, to protect against contaminants and retain lubrication.
-Both rings are made from durable steel for reliability in tough environments.
-Also known as slewing bearings or slew rings, these are used for precise rotational motion in robotics, medical equipment, and wind turbines.
-The MT Series is in stock.
+Ball Bearing Slew Ring Bearings (Slewing Bearings), with outer diameters from 80 mm to 310 mm, designed for applications requiring intermittent rotation while managing heavy radial, axial, and moment loads.
+Featuring deep groove raceways and larger balls, these bearings ensure smooth rotation and can handle high moment, thrust, and radial loads.
+Enhanced sealing systems, including larger seals and dust covers, protect against contaminants and retain lubrication.
+Made from durable steel, these bearings are reliable in tough environments.
+Also known as slew rings, they are ideal for precise rotational motion in robotics, medical equipment, solar tracking, radar systems, and wind turbines.

 The bearing comprises an inner and outer ring made of medium carbon steel.
 Each ring features at least one precision raceway designed to transfer loads and relative motion between different equipment structures.